doriordan/skuber/docs/GUIDE.md

 Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored - this is probably what you want.

-### Extensions API Groups
+### Extensions API Group

-Example of using a kind in the Kubernetes extensions group:
+Along with the core API group, the extensions API group is probably the most commonly used as it traditionally contains soem key types.

+For example, to import the `HorizontalPodAutoscaler` kind:

-    // additional imports to support the "extensions" API group, specifically for Deployment kind. import skuber.ext.Deployment
+    // additional imports to support the "extensions" API group, specifically for HorizontalPodAutoscaler. import skuber.ext.
     import skuber.json.ext.format._

 The above additional imports add some new types, and also add some additional methods into the request context class.

 The currently support extensions group kinds include `ReplicaSet`,`Ingress` and `DaemonSet`, together with their list kinds.
-Note that `Deployment` has been moved from this package to the `apps` package - there is a type alias to support backwards compatibility, but usage of `skuber.ext.Deployment` is deprecated in favour of `skuber.apps.Deployment`.
+Note that `Deployment` has been moved from this package to the `apps` package, reflecting a corresponding change in Kubernetes.
+There is a type alias to support backwards compatibility, but usage of `skuber.ext.Deployment` is deprecated in favour of `skuber.apps.Deployment`.
+As the Kubernetes long-term strategy is to use more specific API groups rather then the generic extensions group, other kinds in this subpackage may also be moved in future to reflect changes in Kubernetes.

 ***HorizontalPodAutoscaler***